MA in Chinese Literature, Language and Culture is a graduate programme for part-time and full-time students.

 Electives 18 units

-The medium of instruction is mainly Chinese (either in Putonghua or Cantonese).
+The medium of instruction is mainly Putonghua.
 It will be clearly indicated in the registration period.

 Four scholarships of HK$42,000 each are awarded annually to students with outstanding academic performance (whose cumulative GPAs are no less than 3.67).
 The amount of a scholarship is pegged at half of the total programme tuition fee and would be adjusted accordingly.